ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 </div>
 <br />

-With some inspiration from the CircleCI convenience images, `twdps/di-circleci-remote-docker` is an
-Alpin-based docker image created with continuous integration builds in mind.
-As the name suggests, this
-image is designed to serve as a starter image for building a use-tailored CircleCI [remote docker executor](https://circleci.com/docs/2.0/custom-images/#section=configuration).
+With some inspiration from the CircleCI convenience images, `twdps/di-circleci-remote-docker` is an Alpin-based docker image created with continuous integration builds in mind.
+As the name suggests, this image is designed to serve as a starter image for building a use-tailored CircleCI [remote docker executor](https://circleci.com/docs/2.0/custom-images/#section=configuration).

-This image contains the minimum packages required to operate a build on CircleCI, along with configuring
-a `USER circleci` definition and multi-language support.
+This image contains the minimum packages required to operate a build on CircleCI, along with a `USER circleci` definition and multi-language support.

 _difference with cimg libraries._ Enterprise settings often require specific security and configuration testing.
-The twdps series of convenience images is based on Alpine linux and includes common sdlc practices including
+The twdps series of convenience images is based on Alpine linux and includes common sdlc practices including benchmark testing.
-benchmark testing.

 **Other images in this series**

 twdps/di-circleci-infra-image
 twdps/di-circleci-k8s-deploy-image
 twdps/di-circleci-python-image

 ## Table of Contents